hmtanbir/sanda/README.md

 ### Default Admin Username and Password

-When you run the database seeders, a default admin user is created with the username '**admin@sanda.project**' and the password '**sanda-admin-123**'.
+When you run the database seeders, a default admin user is created with the username **admin@sanda.project** and the password **sanda-admin-123**.
 You can login as this default admin user and use the bearer token on next API calls where admin ability is required.

 When you push your application to production, please remember to change this user's password, email or simply create a new admin user and delete the default one.